Promoting a 40 Day Postnatal resting and bonding time

 About Postnatal Support Network

-The Postnatal Support Network (PSN) addresses the importance of a well-prepared and relaxing 40-day postnatal period.
-It is an international organisation with a non-medical and social network, informing families-to-be about this special and delicate time after birth.
-PSN coordinates the demand and response of trained support.
-It provides training for those interested in becoming post natal ‘helpers’ – carers who can give holistic support during the postnatal period.
-The network also functions as a platform for sharing personal birth stories.
-Our network does not replace the need and care for professional medical psychological help.
+The Postnatal Support Network (PSN) promotes the importance of a well-prepared and relaxing 40-day postnatal period, connects families and postnatal doulas, trains professionals and builds bridges.
+PSN is an international organization with a nonmedical and social network, dedicated to raising awareness and educating the larger public on the importance of postnatal rest and care.
+PSN coordinates the demand and response of trained support via a postnatal doula directory.
+The Network provides professional training for those interested in becoming postnatal doulas – carers who can give holistic support during the postnatal period.

 After delivery not only does it take the new mother around 6 weeks to heal from the intensity of labour, it takes at least this period of time to get familiar with her new role as mother.
 It’s essential to understand that these first few weeks establish important and delicate patterns that will affect the individual and families for decades.